-SW 9210: Introduction to Qualitative and Interpretive Approaches to Human
+SW 9210: Introduction to Qualitative and Interpretive Approaches to Human ry.
+The summer immersion course introduces the student to the purposes, goals, an

 Inquiry.
 The summer immersion course introduces the student to the purposes, goals, and logic of qualitative/naturalistic research methods as they are applicable to social work problems and questions.
 The course is orientated toward providing students with (1) an introduction to the "field" of qualitative inquiry and (2) a beginning experience with research skills appropriate to the ecological/field perspective on social work practice.
 The emphasis in this course is on the discovery function of knowledge building activities.
 In this, as in all courses in the program, the ultimate aim is to prepare students to effectively meet their responsibility to continually assess and improve their own practice and to add to the general store of social work practice knowledge.